Project

 High input current for GPIO input pin.
 No difference in floating, pull up or pull down mode

-Added by Johan Henning about 1 year ago
+Added by Johan Henning over 1 year ago

 I build the ESP-32 GPIO demo.
 I tried to pull the input pin (GPIO4) up via a resistor: no success.
 Then I connected it directly to the 3V3: it works.
 I measured the input current: 39 mA!